DevDengChao/learn-unity-2d-roguelike-tutorial/docs/index.md

 	//Get a component reference to the component of type T attached to the object that was hit T hitComponent = hit.transform.GetComponent <T> ();
-	//If canMove is false and hitComponent is not equal to null, meaning MovingObject is blocked and has hit something it can interact with. if(!canMove && hitComponent != null)
+	//If canMove is false and hitComponent is not equal to null, meaning
+	//MovingObject is blocked and has hit something it can interact with. if(!canMove && hitComponent != null)
 		//Call the OnCantMove function and pass it hitComponent as a parameter.
 		OnCantMove (hitComponent);